 Use a Happy Light or aim to get 15 minutes of exposure to natural light within 30 minutes of waking (you get more mileage from what little sun is available in the winter if you are exposed to it early in the morning).
 Morning sun packs the most punch!
 If you can’t get sun in the morning, try at least to get some during the height of the day when the sun is strongest– like during a lunchtime walk outside.
 Spending time in nature has also been scientifically proven to reduce stress and anxiety.

 Up to 40% of people with SAD do not respond to light therapy, but the 60% percent that do find it VERY effective.
 Try it out, and if you don’t see an improvement after two weeks, double down on winter-proofing your diet and try to get more exercise– at least 30 minutes of cardio 4-5 times a week.

 Vitamin D3 and B12

 Supplementing Vitamin D3 has also been shown to help mitigate symptoms of SAD, which are usually caused by Vitamin D deficiency.
 Since there is conflicting evidence on the health benefits of supplemental Vitamin D, I recommend taking fermented cod liver oil, spending 30 minutes or less a day in the sun, or eating more mushrooms (any kind) to increase Vitamin D intake from natural sources.
-(Mushrooms are naturally rich in Vitamin D as long as they are grown in the sun.
-Something like a closed loop hydroponic system that uses artificial light doesn’t yield nutrient equivalent food, unfortunately.)
+(Mushrooms grown in the sun are naturally high in Vitamin D. Something like a closed loop hydroponic system that uses artificial light doesn’t yield nutrient equivalent food, unfortunately.)

 Controlled trials of supplemental cyanocobalamin (vitamin B12) have also been shown to boost mood, at least in clinical trials.
 Vitamin B12 will also increase energy levels.